Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2025/cs521/index.md

 - ***Topic 4: Ethereum*** [White Paper](https://ethereum.org/en/whitepaper/) -- [Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) -- [KEVM](https://jellopaper.org/) -- [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)
 - ...

+If you are a student taking this class or in the process ot taking it (clearing it with the academic office), you must access the document below.
+If you don't have access already, please ask for access and I will grant it to you.
 ### [Presentations and Projects](https://docs.google.com/document/d/14mkykbNGKMhP4br8p7RvDnYLslOimvWdTRUzRg9G6Us/edit?usp=sharing) ###